 - What agencies of the government have been contacted to review for Brady material?

 The Court also rules the Government must, "provide a timeline of their communications with ONCIX" for ex partereview.
 The Court said it would consider granting the Government an extension of time to respond if needed and filed as such.See detailed notes by Pesavento.

 Court responds to defense motion for clarification on the Court ruling granting in part the defense motion to compel discovery no. 2.
 This is not a ruling.
 Pesavento notes, "The judge said that the government must provide to the defense -- beyond their existing obligations -- anything that would be 'obviously helpful' to the defense.
 She reminded to the defense that, as they have been doing, the government also needs to be told what information the defense considers relevant as well."
 See detailed notes by Pesavento.

-- Zack Pesavento, Notes on Bradley Manning's motion hearing, June 25
+- Zack Pesavento, Notes on Manning's motion hearing, June 25

-- Adam Klasfeld, Judge Orders Oversight in Bradley Manning Case
+- Adam Klasfeld, Judge Orders Oversight in Manning Case

-- Kevin Gosztola, Bradley Manning Back in Court for 1-Day Hearing (Live Blog)
+- Kevin Gosztola, Manning Back in Court for 1-Day Hearing (Live Blog)

 - AFP, WikiLeaks suspect wins battle over US documents

-- Bradley Manning Support Network Bradley wins discovery documents in court, Alexa O'Brien harassed at Ft.
+- Manning Support Network wins discovery documents in court, Alexa O'Brien harassed at Ft.
 Meade

 - AP, GI in WikiLeaks case presses US for documents

-- Guardian, Bradley Manning prosecutors ordered to explain evidence disclosures to judge
+- Guardian, Manning prosecutors ordered to explain evidence disclosures to judge